ap--/python-seabreeze/docs/source/install.rst

 ---------------

 ..
 Attention::
     Not working yet.
-Need to get permissions for claimed `seabreeze` name on pypi first so that I can publish the prebuilt wheels via travis.
+Need publish new wheels for `seabreeze` on pypi first.

 .. code:: bash